-Proper attic ventilation is important for any home.
-The 2009 International Building Code (IBC) Section 1203 Ventilation furnishes a basic guide for determining proper ventilation for any home.
+Proper attic ventilation is important.
+The International Building Code (IBC) Section on Ventilation furnishes a basic guide for determining proper ventilation for any home.
 The information provided here may under certain circumstances not result in enough ventilation.
 Therefore, the calculation provided should be used as a guide only.